UtoECat/jack_utils/README.md

+# WARNING
+This rep is no longer maintained and developed.
+Use DSSI, CLAP, LADSPA or any other audio plugin API.

 # About JackUtils
 ## jackutils - what is this?
 Jackutils is a library and a set of useful utilities for the JACK.
 The library implements a simple api for managing connected ports using descriptors, connecting and checking whether the jack server is working, setuping and estabilishing connection with session manager, opening a glfw window and gui(powered by nuklear).